Offbeat films 'Birdman,' 'Budapest Hotel' capture Oscar's eye

 | BEVERLY HILLS, Calif.

 BEVERLY HILLS, Calif.
-Show business satire "Birdman" and colorful caper "The Grand Budapest Hotel," on Thursday captured nine Academy Award nominations each, including best picture, for a year recognized for its original feats in filmmaking.
+Show business satire "Birdman" and colourful caper "The Grand Budapest Hotel," on Thursday captured nine Academy Award nominations each, including best picture, for a year recognised for its original feats in filmmaking.

 Joining the two Fox Searchlight releases in the best picture race is "Boyhood," whose director, Richard Linklater, pushed cinematic boundaries by making it over 12 years with the same actors.